SajayAntony/acr-get/README.md

 > Make sure you have configured the `REGSITRY_HOST` variable to point to the registry you want to push your app to.

 ## Device setup
 Ensure that the device has access to a Docker Registry that is hosting your image.
-On the device run the following command.
+On the device run the following command in the [agent](agent) directory.

 ```
 docker build -t agent .